Ramneet-Singh/Traffic-Density-Estimation/README.md

 1) Temperature of the processor: Temperatures can shoot to 45C and the processor might fry up.
 2) Energy usage: The system should be efficient in terms of energy usage.
-3) Security: We obviously dont want hackers to break into the software and cause accidents.
+3) Security: We obviously don't want hackers to break into the software and cause accidents.

 Many of these metrics might conflict with each other.
 Example, for higher throughput, the system will have to run at higher frequency thereby draining more power and heating up more.
 Another example, putting security checks against hackers might make the code run slower.
 This aspect of having multiple metrics to optimize, which conflict with each other, is called trade-off.